jmvsevilleja/robot-tracker-backend-express/Readme.md

 }`
 ```

-Include the JWT token in subsequent requests like this:
+Include the JWT token in subsequent requests with header like this:

 ```
 GET /robots